Howard Metzenbaum: Elections

-In 1988 Metzenbaum was opposed by Cleveland mayor George Voinovich.
+In 1988, Metzenbaum was opposed by Cleveland mayor George Voinovich.
 Voinovich accused Metzenbaum of being soft on child pornography.
 Voinovich's charges were criticized by many, including Glenn, who recorded a statement for television refuting Voinovich's charges.
 Metzenbaum won the election by 57% to 43%, even as George H. W. Bush won Ohio's electoral votes by roughly 11 percentage points.
 Ten years later, Voinovich was elected to Glenn's U.S. Senate seat after Glenn's retirement.

-Issues

 Metzenbaum did not run for reelection in 1994.
 His son-in-law Joel Hyatt was nominated by the Democrats to replace him, but Hyatt lost to Lieutenant Governor Mike DeWine, who had been elected as Voinovich's running mate in 1990.